jchr1st/workshop_howto/index.rst

   - Reserves HPOC if MKTG cluster is unavailable
   - Creates Event Specific Bootcamp from template in the Hands on Workshop platform
-  - **Takes the created digital workbook link, and sends the to attendees before the bootcamp**
+  - Takes the created digital workbook link, and sends the to attendees before the bootcamp
-  - Stages the Marketing Cluster (or HPOC) with staging script.
+  - Stages the Marketing Cluster (or HPOC) with staging script

 Account/Partner Based Bootcamp
 ..............................